Cup-Of-JavaScript/javascript-aws/assignments.md

 Name your function using the following schema: sia-{your initials}-upload-s3

 Create a managed policy and attach it to the execution role for your lambda function.
-This new policy provides write access to the S3 bucket: `sia-test-2`.
+This new policy provides write access to your student bucket.

 # Ex.
-4  IAM Bucket Policy
+5  IAM Bucket Policy
-Create an S3 bucket with the following naming schema: `sia-{STUDENT_ID}-secure-upload`.

-Create a bucket policy that only allows you to upload a file from your home computer and attach it to this bucket.
+Create a bucket policy that only allows you to upload a file from your home computer and attach it to your student bucket.

 # Ex.
-5 API GW
+6 API GW
 Create a POST route with the following schema: `/{STUDENT_ID}/upload`.
 Create a Lambda integration that calls a Lambda file to upload a file to S3.
 Attach the Lambda integration to this Route, deploy the API, and call this route using Postman.